 76 Grey Street, Newcastle upon Tyne, NE1 6AF

 We’re located on Grey Street, in the heart of Newcastle City Centre, only a 10 minute walk from Central Station.
-Accessible from Pilgrim Street roundabout, passed the fire station and onto Shakespeare Street which leads onto Grey Street.
-On street parking is available, £2.50 per hour.
-There is also Dean Street multi storey car park at the bottom of the street.
+Accessible from Pilgrim Street roundabout, past the fire station and onto Shakespeare Street which leads onto Grey Street.
+On street parking is available.
+There is also Dean Street multistorey car park at the bottom of the street.